martijnmeeldijk/afstudeerproject/docs/Scope_And_Vision.md

 CO-2: All python code shall conform to the python 3.0 standard.

-CO-3: tensorflow 1 will be used alongside keras for the usage of the pre trained AI model
+CO-3: Tensorflow 1 will be used alongside keras for the usage of the pre trained AI model

 CO-4: Flask is used for the making of the web interface